UCI Adult Dataset or Census Income¶

 The quantiles are used to calibrate the values, using a piece-wise-lienar calibration, very good for these things.
 See layers.PieceWiseLinearCalibration documentation.

-We create a flag --data to define the directory where to save the intermediary files: downloaded and preprocessed datasets.
+We create a flag --data to define the directory where to save the intermediary files: downloaded and preprocessed dataset.
 In this examle we set it to ~/work/uci-adult.
 Verbosity can be contolled with the --verbosity flag.

 We set default in Go for these flags, but they can easily be reset for a new run by providing them after the %% Jupyter kernel meta-command -- in indicates that the subsequent lines should be put in to a func main.